 Extensions are Python modules that enhance the debugging process by providing powerful analysis tools on top of your data.
-You can build start building an extension in the Logic 2.x software in a few minutes and share it with others, or use one of the community extensions via the Marketplace.
-There are currently three types of extensions: High-Level Analyzers, Analog measurements, and Digital Measurements.
+There are currently three types of extensions available:

 High level analyzers are protocol analyzers that process the output of the existing "low level" analyzers already in the app.
 You can write your own in Python.
 This lets you create powerful new analyzers without needing to reinvent the wheel.
 So far, our favorite application of high level analyzers is converting existing decoded I2C bytes into clean, decoded messages specific to the I2C device we're working with, to easily read recorded I2C traffic without needing to go back to the datasheet.